lindentree/resist-eviction-app/README.md

 An open-source project to help California tenants resist eviction.
-This app was bootstrapped using Create-React-App
+This web app was bootstrapped using Create-React-App, and won the 2019 LexLab/UC Hastings Homelessness Hack hackathon in San Francisco.
+We're looking for contributors to help build out various features and improve the UX/UI to serve real people in need.

+To contribute, please fork the repo, make changes to a feature branch(labeled descriptively like "localize_korean"), and open a pull request.
+Read more about this workflow here: https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/

 ## Available Scripts